About RotaCare Bay Area

 James Lessenger, MD – Concord

 Dr. Lessenger practiced family medicine and occupational medicine for 35 years.
 His experience includes the military, Veterans Administration, jails, prisons, private practice, a Federally enrolled clinic, research, writing, and consulting.
-He retired in 2017 and after about 23 minutes of boredom, volunteered to be Medical Director of RotaCare Concord Free Medical Clinic.
+He retired in 2017 and after about 23 minutes of boredom, volunteered to be Medical Director of RotaCare Concord Free Medical Mobile Clinic.
 He also volunteers as the medical director of a drug and alcohol rehabilitation center.